iipiam/bss/deployment/README.md

 Backups are stored in:
 - Local: `/home/backups/`
-- Remote: Alibaba OSS bucket (if configured)
+- Remote: Object storage bucket (if configured)

 ### Health Check